varigence/docs/bimlflex/delivering-data-vault/data-vault-concept-hub.md

 The easiest and quickest way to define a new Hub is to define one based on source metadata using the Data Vault [**Accelerator**](xref:bimlflex-data-vault-accelerator).

 This way, the target Hub Object and source-to-target mappings that facilitate the loading process are added automatically.
 If required, this can be updated by modifying Accelerator settings or manually updating the Hub Object.

 For more information, please refer to the [**Accelerator**](xref:bimlflex-data-vault-accelerator) documentation.

+#### Hub Naming Convention

+The name of the Hub, and how this will be derived in the **Accelerator**, is managed through a number of **Settings**:

+* The [*Append Hub*](xref:bimlflex-app-reference-documentation-setting-DvAppendHub) setting in the *Data Vault Naming* setting category contains the label which will be added to a new Hub **Object**, for example 'HUB'
+* Whether the above label will be added as a `Prefix` or `Suffix` is managed in the [*Suffix or Prefix Object*](xref:bimlflex-app-reference-documentation-setting-SuffixOrPrefixObject) setting which is found in the *Naming* setting category

+Varigence recommends to use `HUB`, `H`, `HB` as the convention to name the Hub in the *Append Hub* **Setting**.
+The value `HUB` is the default.

+The Hub name will be derived from the *Business Entity* or *Business Name* of the source object.
+If both the *Business Entity* and *Business Name* are set then the *Business Entity* value will take precedence.

+Otherwise, the *Object Name* from the source object will be used to name the target Hub.

 ### Manually defining a Hub Object